We may earn income from links in this post. Please read this Disclosure for details.

 Is Poisson Cru Tahitienne a Fish Salad or a Ceviche?

-To begin, unlike Latin ceviche, the vegetables are coarsely chopped rather than finely diced.
-Chunks of fresh seeded cucumber are mixed with chunks of fresh tomato rather than minced veggies you’d see in ceviche.
+Chunks of fresh seeded cucumber are mixed with chunks of fresh tomato rather than the minced veggies you’d see in a ceviche in Latin America.

-Poisson Cru is also different from Latin ceviche in the type of fish used.
-The best fish to use for Poisson Cru Tahitienne is tuna.
 A flaky fish will disintegrate and quickly turn mushy.
 Oily fish such as mackerel won’t provide the same delicate flavour.

 “For us, shark, turtle and eel are sacred, so we don’t eat them, “ said Bachou our chef as he chopped a slab of tuna into chunks on his cutting board.

 The fish is also marinated very briefly rather than marinated for a long period of time.
-The addition of coconut milk is also an important step in making Poisson Cru Tahitienne.

 “To get the freshest miti haari or coconut milk, you grate a ripe coconut and then squeeze the milk out through a cloth,” he explained.

 The Poisson Cru Tahitienne we made that day was velvety, with the tender cubes of tuna tasting as fresh as the sea.
-The coconut milk added a touch of sweetness while the crunch of cucumber and red tomato made it an especially memorable dish.

-It was followed by grilled red snapper, a hearty main course with a smoky flavour and crispy skin, infused by the charcoal of the open fire.
+During our cooking class, it was followed by grilled red snapper, a hearty main course with a smoky flavour and crispy skin, infused by the charcoal of the open fire.

-I watched my table scraps get snapped up by a flurry of snapping jaws and decide to lift my toes out of the water; for while Polynesian tastes and traditions might preclude eating shark, the feeling might not be reciprocal.
+I watched my table scraps get snapped up by a flurry of snapping jaws and decide to lift my toes out of the water.

 Tips for Making French Ceviche or Tahitian E’ia Ota

 Although this recipe for E’ia ota is very easy, there are a few tips and secrets to success when making any marinated raw fish recipe.
-For the best marinated fish Tahitian island style, here’s what you need to know:

 - Select the highest quality raw tuna that you can afford.
 Sushi-grade tuna is your best choice.
 You may need to order it in advance from your fish monger.